 c.
 This proposed rule would not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises.

 In accordance with the Unfunded Mandates Reform Act (2 U.S.C.
 1501 et seq.), we have determined the following:

 a.
 This proposed rule would not “significantly or uniquely” affect small governments.
 A small government agency plan is not required.
 Actions under the proposed regulation would not affect small government activities in any significant way.

 b.
 This proposed rule would not produce a Federal mandate of $100 million or greater in any year.
 It would not be a “significant regulatory action” under the Unfunded Mandates Reform Act.

 In accordance with Executive Order 12630, the rule would not have significant takings implications.
 A takings implication assessment is not required.
-This proposed rule would not contain a provision for taking of private property.
+This proposed rule would not Start Printed Page 49633contain a provision for taking of private property.